brandongregoryscott/brandonscott.me/content/posts/2021-07-20---Writing-and-Publishing-Your-First-Visual-Studio-Code-Extension.md

 ---
+template: post
 title: Writing and Publishing Your First Visual Studio Code Extension
-date: "2021-07-20T16:00:00.000Z"
-template: "post"
+slug: writing-and-publishing-your-first-visual-studio-code-extension
+socialImage: /media/laptop-with-code-editor-2.jpg
 draft: false
-slug: "writing-and-publishing-your-first-visual-studio-code-extension"
+date: 2021-07-20T16:00:00.000Z
+description: If you use Visual Studio Code on a daily basis for your development, you likely already have a set of favorite extensions that improve your productivity.
+You've also probably run into a situation where you keep repeating a certain action, text transformation, etc.
-category: "Engineering"
+category: Engineering
 tags:
-    - "productivity"
+  - productivity
-    - "tooling"
+  - tooling
-    - "vs code"
+  - vs code
-    - "extension"
+  - extension
-description: "If you use Visual Studio Code on a daily basis for your development, you likely already have a set of favorite extensions that improve your productivity.
-You've also probably run into a situation where you keep repeating a certain action, text transformation, etc."
-socialImage: "/media/laptop-with-code-editor-2.jpg"
 ---
 ![laptop with code editor](/media/laptop-with-code-editor-2.jpg)

 Photo by [AltumCode](https://unsplash.com/@altumcode) on [Unsplash](https://unsplash.com)